PNNL-Comp-Mass-Spec/PNNL-Comp-Mass-Spec.github.io/PNNL-PreProcessor.md

 * Command-line and graphical (workflow style) user interfaces.
 * Single-click batch processing of multiple raw MS-files.
 * Data compression (by frame and mobility) and filtering by retention time range.
+* Data interpolation of the ion mobility dimension to improve the results of the HRdm demultiplexing and peak deconvolution strategy.
 * Multidimensional smoothing of data and repair of saturated peaks.
 * PNNL demultiplexing and artifact removal algorithm integrated.
+A new selectable pulse coverage percentage to increase sensitivity for low level signals.
-* A new algorithm to remove noise in form of ‘spikes’.
+* An algorithm to remove noise in form of ‘spikes’.
 * Ion mobility MS with/without any separation: LC-IM-MS, solid phase extraction (e.g., RapidFire) IM-MS and direct infusion IM-MS.
 * All Ions MS-files (data-independent acquisition) with alternating high/low collision energy fragmentation.
 * Exporting metadata information of ion mobility frames (e.g., field, pressure, temperature) and MS actuals to text files.